Small Business Energy Plans in Texas

 Fixed-rate

 A fixed-rate energy plan provides stability with a consistent rate for the length of your contract.
 Fixed-rate plans are a good option for small businesses that prefer predictable monthly bills without surprises.
+These plans can also protect your business from seasonal price spikes, especially during the summer and winter.

 Variable-rate